daronphang/programming-resources/cloud-computing/AWS/pricing/billing.md

 ## AWS Organizations

-You can use AWS Organizations to consolidate and manage multiple AWS accounts within a central location i.e. a company having multiple AWS accounts.
+You can use AWS Organizations (free service) to consolidate and manage multiple AWS accounts within a central location i.e. a company having multiple AWS accounts.
 You can use it to share resources across your AWS accounts.

+### Service Control Policies (SCPs)

-You can centrally control permissions for the accounts in your organization (individual member account, OUs) by using **service control policies** (SCPs).
+You can centrally control permissions for the accounts in your organization (individual member account, OUs) by using SCPs.
 SCPs enable you to place restrictions on the AWS services, resources, and individual API actions that users and roles in each account can access.

 ### Organization units (OUs)